-These priors are motivated by a specific form of overfitting of flat-prior VARs, which is their tendency to attribute an implausibly large share of the variation in observed time series to a deterministic-and thus entirely predictable-component (Sims, 1996, 2000).
-In these models, inference is conducted by taking the initial observations of the variables as non-random.
+Our prior is motivated by a specific form of overfitting of flat-prior VARs, which is their tendency to attribute an implausibly large share of the variation in observed time series to a deterministic-and thus entirely predictable-component (Sims, 1996, 2000).
+In these models, inference is conducted by taking the initial observations of the variables as nonrandom.
 Therefore, the likelihood does not penalize parameter values implying that the variables' steady state (for stationary series, their trend for nonstationary ones) is distant from their initial observations.
 Complex transient dynamics from these initial conditions to the steady state are thus implicitly regarded as reasonable.
-As a consequence, they end up explaining an implausibly large share of the low frequency variation of the data, yielding inaccurate out-of-sample forecasts.
+As a consequence, they end up